Jinxpurplerose/jinxpurplerose/README.md

-I like gpu's and gpahics
+I like gpu's and graphics